 You’d think that walking into the LG HQ on an October Friday morning to see prototypes of Christmas wreaths and tree’s is strange enough.
 Apparently not.
 A few days later, we were met by what can only be described as a murder scene befitting of a teen horror movie.
 It would seem that the usual stroll past beautiful flowers to the office had been replaced with distressed vintage dolls, glaring at you as you walk through the offal filled jars and blood splattered pumpkins and skulls, all beautifully framed with sumptuous deep red roses and dahlia.
 Fortunately this only lasted a week and after converting our client’s home into Elm Street, some group therapy and Horlicks for the insomnia, we were back to the festive wreaths and trees.

-Some of our favourite UVL venues that we have been frequenting have been the Imperial War Museum, British Museum and Royal Academy to name but a few.
+Some of our favourite UVL venues that we have been frequenting have been the Imperial War Museum and Royal Academy.
 We were honoured to again be part of the Wildlife Photographer of the Year awards at the NHM and look forward to dressing The Guildhall for the Save the Children charity fundraiser.

 We are also very excited about being re-accredited at the Saatchi Gallery and look forward to working with the elite of the preferred suppliers.